1. Home

 Named driver insurance - adding other drivers to your car insurance policy

-Named driver insurance or second driver insurance is when you're adding someone to your car insurance policy, making them an additional driver.
+Named driver insurance is when you're adding someone to your car insurance policy.
 A named driver can drive your car any time of day and usually has the same level of cover as the policyholder.

 When you add a named driver to your policy, you should give your insurer some basic details about that person.

 Because you’re changing your policy, sometimes your insurer might add an admin charge.
-If in doubt, get in touch with them beforehand.
+Here's what you need to know.

 A named driver might be older and more experienced than yourself.
 So, your costs could go down if you add them to your policy.